lubianat/quali_phd/manuscript.md

 In the Figure @fig:multilevel B there is a proposal of this version of MLT for cell types.
 As individual cells are rarely named, for the sake of example, we can consider the "zygote of Mahatman Gandhi" as an _individual_ in the theoretical system, an instance of the class "zygote ([Q170145](https://www.wikidata.org/wiki/Q170145))", which is itself an instance of the metaclass "cell type ([Q189118](https://www.wikidata.org/wiki/Q189118))"
-A more concrete example stems from RNA-sequencing datasets with barcodes for each single cell in a particular sample.
+A more concrete example stems from RNA-sequencing datasets with barcodes for each cell in a particular sample.
 Each barcode can be thought as an identifier for an _individual_.
-Thus, labeling single-cells is a process of identification, where each _individual_ is connected to a _class_ of interest.
+Thus, labelling single-cells is a process of identification, where each _individual_ is connected to a _class_ of interest.

 <!-- From  https://raw.githubusercontent.com/lubianat/technotype/9f428cbcf8e8a8d2843faac684275fb0c37914ed/content/05.logical.md BEGIN-->

 For the practical purpose adopted here, we avoid the dissection of the differences between persistent classes of cells (often called "cell types") or the transient, fugacious classes of cells (often called "cell states") (see "Definition of cell identity" section in [@wikidata:Q48563763] for an example).
 We also consider only the cell as it was observed in an experiment, not necessarily the future conditions of any cell (i.e., the "cell fate"). [@wikidata:Q91908361]
 Even though such a distinction is an important topic for theoretical research, it is outside the initial scope of this work.

-Another logical consequence of the definition is that the concept of subtype becomes redundant with the concept of cell type.
+Another logical consequence of the definition is that the concept of subtype becomes redundant with the idea of cell type.
 The notion of subtype, then, only makes sense when discussing classes with different degrees of universality.
 Thus, claims to discover new cell "subtypes" or "types" differ only stylistically and can be considered indistinguishable from the perspective of research synthesis.